Nick Strayer | Visual Data Scientist

 About

-I am a software engineer building open-source software on the Shiny team at RStudio.
+I am a principal software engineer at Posit building tools to help data scientists work better.
 In addition to being a software engineer, I have been extremely lucky to work in many different realms, including as a Journalist at the New York Times, data scientist at the Johns Hopkins Data Science Lab and Dealer.com in Vermont, and “data artist in residence” at startup Conduce in California.

-I recently finished my PhD in biostatistics at Vanderbilt University and before that I got my undergraduate degree from the University of Vermont where I majored in mathematics and statistics and minored in computer science.
+I have a PhD in biostatistics from Vanderbilt University and an undergraduate degree from the University of Vermont where I majored in mathematics and statistics and minored in computer science.

 When I am not in “work mode” I love to bike places, read science fiction, take photos of birds, and wander around gardens/museums.